 The Board's Nominating & Governance Committee is responsible for evaluating and recommending to the Board proposed nominees for election to the Board of Directors.
 As part of its process, the committee will consider director candidates recommended for consideration by members of the Board, by management and by shareholders.
 It is the policy of the Nominating & Governance Committee to consider candidates recommended by shareholders in the same manner as other candidates.
 Candidates for the Board of Directors must be experienced, dedicated, and meet the highest standards of ethics and integrity.
 All directors represent the interests of all shareholders, not just the interests of any particular shareholder, shareholder group or other constituency.
 The Nominating & Governance Committee periodically reviews with the Board the requisite skills and characteristics for new directors, taking into account the needs of Lazard and the composition of the Board as a whole.
 A majority of our directors satisfy the independence requirements of both Lazard and the NYSE.
 Likewise, each member of the Audit Committee must be financially literate and at least one member must possess the requisite qualifications to satisfy the SEC definition of "audit committee financial expert".
 Once a candidate is identified, the Nominating & Governance Committee will consider the candidate's mix of skills and experience with businesses and other organizations of comparable size, as well as his or her reputation, background and time availability (in light of anticipated needs).
 The committee also will consider the interplay of the candidate's experience with the experience of other Board members, the extent to which the candidate would be a desirable addition to the Board and any committees of the Board and any other factors it deems appropriate, including, among other things, diversity.
-The committee views diversity broadly, encompassing differing viewpoints, professional experience, industry background, education, geographical orientation and particular skill sets, as well as race and gender.
-Shareholders wishing to recommend to the Nominating & Governance Committee a candidate for director at our 2011 Annual General Meeting of Shareholders may do so by submitting in writing such candidate's name, in compliance with the procedures, and along with the other information required by our Bye-laws, to the Secretary of our Board of Directors at: Lazard Ltd, Office of the Secretary, 30 Rockefeller Plaza, 62nd Floor, New York, New York 10020 between December 28, 2010 and January 27, 2011.
+The committee views diversity broadly, encompassing differing viewpoints, professional experience, industry background, education, geographical orientation and par name, in compliance with the procedures, and along with the other information required by our Bye-laws, to the Secretary of our Board of Directors at: Lazard Ltd, Office of the Secretary, 30 Rockefeller Plaza, 62nd Floor, New York, New York 10020 between December 28, 2010 and January 27, 2011.